 Visualize your action plan

-In any case, it is important to make your planning visual.
+In any case, any crisis and future uncertain events require you to make your planning visual.
 This works best by hanging large sheets of paper next to each other on an office wall (or nowadays in a virtual room of course).
 In a column on the far left, note which main topics there are.
 Think of topics like turnover, costs, customers, employees, operations, IT, finance, and so on.
 Those themes form the rows for your planning.
 The periods next to this are shown in the columns.
 The first columns will be in the coming days and after that, it will become coarser, so weeks and maybe months.

 In the cells that arise in the intersection of rows and columns, you now hang post-its with what is to be done at that moment.
 You do this based on the (re) prioritization as described under question 1.
 This visualization helps you to create an overview and quickly discover where cross-connections, dependencies and bottlenecks occur.

-3. How do I evaluate and monitor my approach to the crisis?
+How do I evaluate and monitor my future-centric approach to the crisis?

 You can achieve future sustainability by creating a learning organization.
 This means that you must continuously collect feedback to determine the extent to which your approach creates value.